Ecommerce

 ERP systems often include compliance modules that help businesses adhere to industry standards and legal requirements.
 They can automatically generate financial reports or audit trails, reducing the risk of penalties.

-Can PIM and ERP Work Together?
+How PIM and ERP Work Together

 Example